GLOBAL MARKETS-Dollar pulls back after skittling world currencies

 State banks or foreign exchange authorities in China, India, Indonesia and the Philippines were all suspected of intervening to slow the slide in their currencies, traders said.

-Turkey's lira and India's rupee both sank to record lows.
-The lira was also buffeted by calls from European lawmakers to halt Turkey's EU membership talks, though it clawed back some ground after the Turkish central bank raised one of its key interest rates for the first time since 2014.
+Turkey's lira and India's rupee both sank to record lows, though the lira clawed back some ground as its central bank raised one of its benchmark interest rates for the first time since 2014.

 "Exchange rate movements due to recently heightened global uncertainty and volatility pose upside risks on the inflation outlook," the central bank's monetary policy committee said in its statement.